Navigation

 • Renter budget equivalent calculator: given a monthly budget this calculator can be used to quickly estimate what size down-payment will be needed to be able to afford a set fixed monthly mortgage payment amount.
 By default this tool presumes the home buyer will add the closing costs to their down-payment, so the amount shown in each down-payment amount includes the closing cost.

-For your convenience we list current Seattle mortgage rates to help homebuyers estimate their monthly payments & find local lenders.
+For your convenience we list current mortgage rates to help homebuyers estimate their monthly payments & find local lenders.

 Basic Down-payment Calculator